BrightGuru/DominanceTransformation-ML-Paper/README.md

 4. GBLUP model, including additive and dominance effects,
 5. GBLUP combined with locus-specific weighted dominance effects.

 The models were evaluated using two simulated maize populations (one polygenic scenario and the other, an oligogenic scenario; in both scenarios, the dominance varied from 0% to 40%) and a real maize hybrid population (G2F data (2018 - 2021)).
-Below is a step-by-step process for all the analyses done. **Please follow the steps below to reproduce the results from our work**.
+Below is a step-by-step process for all the analyses done.

+## Please follow the steps below to reproduce the results from our work with the G2F data

 **Genotypic analysis**
 1. download the genomic file from the g2f site